 - Towels – one for shampooing your guinea pig and another one or two for drying your guinea pig after a bath.

 - Special shampoo for guinea pigs – Ask your exotic vet for recommendations.
-In case of parasitic infestations or fungal infections on your guinea pig, your vet will prescribe a different shampoo.
-If you can’t find any shampoo recommended for guinea pigs, then a mild shampoo for kittens (not cats!) can be used.
+In the case of parasitic infestations or fungal infections on your guinea pig, your vet will prescribe a different shampoo.
+If you can’t find any shampoo recommended for guinea pigs (click on this link to see our recommendations for a guinea pig shampoo), then a mild shampoo for kittens (not cats!) can be used.

-2. Calm your guinea pig first before bathing it.
-Your pet might become anxious and stressed once you start bathing it, so you need to relax it first.
+Your guinea pig might become anxious and stressed once you start bathing it, so you need to relax it first.
 To do this, you can pet its fur gently or give it a treat.
 Do this while you are bringing your pet to the bath area.

 NOTE: You can use this moment to gently feel your pet guinea pig’s body for any bumps or lumps.

-6. Once you’ve lathered your pet thoroughly, put it back into the container and rinse two to three times, changing the water for every rinse until all the residue of shampoo has been washed away.
+Once you’ve shampooed your guinea pig thoroughly, put it back into the container and rinse two to three times, changing the water for every rinse until all the residue of shampoo has been washed away.

 Fully dry your guinea pig’s fur with the hairdryer.
-Use the lowest settings as not to burn your pet.
-Keep moving the dryer but avoid its ears and then brush its fur while you’re blow drying it to remove tangles.
+Use the lowest settings in order not to burn your pet.
+Keep moving the dryer but avoid its ears and then brush its fur while you’re blow-drying it to remove tangles.
 Make sure your pet is completely dry before putting it back in its cage.